-Papillomas are wart-like benign skin swellings.
+- Papillomata are wart-like skin swellings.

-Seborrhoeic keratosis is also known as senile keratosis because it usually occurs in older patients.
+- Seborrhoeic keratosis is also known as senile keratosis because it usually occurs in older patients.
 They appear as yellowish or brown raised lumps.

-Squamous cell carcinoma can arise in sun damaged skin or normal skin.
+Squamous cell carcinoma can occur in sun damaged skin or normal skin.
 It shows up as an ulcer.
 It tends not to spread to other parts of the body, but some may spread to local lymph nodes, making it potentially dangerous.

 - Recent growth in size

 - Change in colour

 ABOUT THE PROCEDURE

 The exact treatment will depend on several factors.
 These include:

 - Your age and fitness

 - Cosmetic considerations